Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas State Insights & Trends

-- Kansas State has gone 7-3 in its last 10 games, with a 7-3 record against the spread during that span.
+- Kansas State has a 7-3 record against the spread while going 7-3 overall over its past 10 contests.

-- In their past 10 contests, the Wildcats have gone over the total six times.
+- The Wildcats have hit the over in six of their past 10 games.

 - Kansas State is 16-6 against the spread and 18-6 overall when scoring more than 64.8 points.